Camp Carroll, South Korea

-Camp Carroll Army Base (캠프 캐럴) is located on the south east portion of the peninsula of South Korea, in the village of Waegwan, approximately 20 km from the city of Daegu.
+Camp Carroll Army Base (캠프 캐럴) is located on the southeast portion of the peninsula of South Korea, in the village of Waegwan, approximately 20 km from the city of Daegu.
 Camp Carroll is bound by urban areas on the northwest, west, and southwest.
 Hilly forested areas bound the base on the north and east.
 Agricultural fields (mostly rice paddies) border the base on the northeast and to the south.
-The Naktonggang River flows nearby, southwest of the base.
+The Nakdong River flows nearby, southwest of the base.
 Camp Carroll has been a supply staging ground for U.S. military operations on the peninsula and in the Far East since the late 1950s.
 Often referred to as "The Crown Jewel of Area 4", it is named after Sergeant First Class Charles F. Carroll, a posthumous recipient of the Distinguished Service Cross for his acts of heroism during the Korean War.

-The area immediately surrounding Camp Carroll is mainly made up of service businesses (e.g. dry cleaners, barber shops, Bars), and caters to an equally American and Filipino crowd, as many of the soldiers are American and many of the women are Filipina.
+The area immediately surrounding Camp Carroll is mainly made up of service businesses (e.g. dry cleaners, barber shops, Bars), and caters to an equally American and Philippine crowd, as many of the soldiers are American and many of the women are Philippine.
 The city itself is a short bus ride from Daegu and Gumi.

 Though small in size, Camp Carroll holds a population of approximately 1500 servicemen.
-The population itself consists of Eighth Army personnel, employees and contractors, as well as Korean Augmentation to the U.S. Army (KATUSA) soldiers.
-Warehouses and lots make up a large portion of the location, as one of its main functions is to house war reserve stocks.
+The population itself consists of Eighth Army personnel, employees and contractors, and Korean Augmentation to the U.S. Army (KATUSA) soldiers.
+Warehouses and lots make up a large portion of the location, because one of its main functions is to house war reserve stocks.
 Camp Carroll is also home to The 2nd Battalion, 1st Air Defense Artillery Regiment (Patriot).

-Facilities
+Amenities

-An AAFES Exchange, AMCSS (Army Military Clothing Sales Store), commissary, indoor and outdoor swimming pools, bowling center, library, community center, movie theater and various other amenities can also be found at Camp Carroll.
+Amenities include AAFES Exchange, AMCSS (Army Military Clothing Sales Store), commissary, outdoor swimming pool, library, community center, and a movie theater.